llm-workflow-engine/llm-workflow-engine/docs/plugins.rst

 * **echo:** Simple echo plugin, echos back the text you give it
 * **examples:** Easily install example configuration files (see :ref:`Installing examples`)

+They can be disabled by removing them from ``plugins.enabled`` in your configuration file.

 -----------------------------------------------
 LWE maintained plugins